jennahd/PiN_meta-tutorial/README.md

 ### 5. Install Anvi'o

 [Anvi'o](https://anvio.org/) is an "An open-source, community-driven analysis and visualization platform for microbial 'omics." that focuses on interactive visualization.
 They have extensive tutorials available for visualizing and interacting with data generated from various omics tools.
-We will use this tool to look at how well contigs are distinguised as eukaryotic by Whokaryote and how well metaBAT2 performed in terms of binning using our dataset.
+We will use this tool to look at how well contigs are distinguished as eukaryotic by Whokaryote and how well metaBAT2 performed in terms of binning using our dataset.

-Please follow the system-specifc instructions for installing anvi'o found here: https://anvio.org/install/
+Please follow the system-specific instructions for installing anvi'o found here: https://anvio.org/install/

 **DO NOT RUN "conda update conda”** as outlined in the installation tutorial, as this broke our versions of conda on some systems.
 If you missed this and encounter the issue, I recommend uninstalling and reinstalling conda and then going through the installation tutorial again without this step.